Operating Rules of the Commission for the Control of INTERPOL’s Files

 (1) The Supervisory and Advisory Chamber shall provide its findings to the General Secretariat.
 It may decide to address provisional findings to the General Secretariat, for comments or information.

 (2) The Supervisory and Advisory Chamber may also provide its findings to the Requests Chamber.
-It shall do so when the Requests Chamber asked it to address an issue identified in the context of the examination of requests.
+It shall do so when the Requests Chamber has asked it to address an issue identified in the context of the examination of requests.

-TITLE 3: Requests
+TITLE 3: REQUESTS

-CHAPTER 1: General Provisions
+CHAPTER 1: GENERAL PROVISIONS

 Rule 25: Transmission and registration of requests

-(2) The Requests Chamber shall register all the admissible requests it receives.
+(3) The Requests Chamber shall register all the admissible requests it receives.

 Rule 26: Joint examination

-At the request of the applicants or at its own initiative, the Requests Chamber may decide to process together requests that relate to the same case or which raise the same or similar issues.
+At the request of the applicants or at its own initiative, the Requests Chamber may decide to process together requests that relate to the same case or that raise the same or similar issues.

 Rule 27: Additional information